alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 If you've made it this far in the blog post, that means you now have all of the fundamental building blocks you need in order to design your own icon animations from scratch!
 To celebrate, let's combine all of the techniques discussed in this post into one last kickass example!
 The progress icon in **Figure 10** animates the following five properties:

 1. Stroke width (during the progress indicator to check mark animation).
-2. Translation and rotation (at the very beginning to create the 'bouncing arrow' effect).
+2. Translation and rotation (at the beginning to create the 'bouncing arrow' effect).
-3. Trim path start/end (during the progress indicator to check mark animation).
+3. Trim path start/end (at the beginning to create the 'bouncing line' effect, and at the end when transitioning from the progress bar to the check mark).
-4. Path morphing (at the very end while transitioning the check mark back into an arrow).
+4. Path morphing (at the end while transitioning the check mark back into an arrow).
 5. Clip path (vertically filling the contents of the downloading arrow to indicate indeterminate progress).

 {% include posts/2016/11/29/includes10_downloading_animated_svgs.html %}

 Thanks for reading!
-Remember to +1 this blog post or leave a comment below if you have any questions.
+Remember to +1 this blog or leave a comment below if you have any questions.
 And remember that all of the icon animations in this blog post (and more) are available in `AnimatedVectorDrawable` format on [GitHub][adp-delightful-details].
 Feel free to steal them for your own application if you want! :)

 ### Reporting bugs & feedback